ostdotcom/website-docupony/platform/docs/wallet/ux.md

 ### 6. Balances and Activity history

-The Balance and Ledger APIs allow the user to look at their current Brand Token balance and transaction history.
+The Balance and Ledger APIs allow the user to look at their current Token balance and transaction history.
 Whenever the user views their balances, we recommend showing them how to earn more tokens or options for how they could spend their tokens.

 :::warning User Authentication
 The user does not need to be authorized for a Wallet Session to view Balance and Ledger